onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

-5. If CallbackCapable field in the template is not present or set to “False” ONAP will poll the Chef Server to check completion status of the push job.
+5. If CallbackCapable field in the template is not present or set to "False" ONAP will poll the Chef Server to check completion status of the push job.

-6. If “GetOutputFlag” is set to “True” in the template and CallbackCapable is not set to “True”, ONAP will retrieve any output from each node where the push job has finished by accessing the Node Object attribute node[‘PushJobOutput’].
+6. If "GetOutputFlag" is set to "True" in the template and CallbackCapable is not set to "True", ONAP will retrieve any output from each node where the push job has finished by accessing the Node Object attribute node['PushJobOutput'].

 Ansible Standards and Capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^